teddzyb/trackio/README.md

 - Allows you to track how many hours of sleep you've gotten throughout the night.
 You may add a short description and a more detailed description for your sleep log.
 The page also displays all perevious entries and allows you to view, edit, and delete them.

 #### Profile
-- The profile displays all the information that you've saved onto your account, such as your username, email address, full name, and address, and allows you to remove or edit these information at any time.
+- The profile displays all the information that you've saved onto your account, such as your username, email address, full name, and address, and allows you to edit or delete ths information at any time.

 ## Screenshots
 <p align="center">